Cinnamyl-alcohol dehydrogenase

-Thus, the two substrates of this enzyme are cinnamyl alcohol and NADP^{+}, whereas its 3 products are cinnamaldehyde, NADPH, and H^{+}.
+The two substrates of this enzyme are cinnamyl alcohol and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are cinnamaldehyde, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is cinnamyl-alcohol:NADP^{+} oxidoreductase.
 Other names in common use include cinnamyl alcohol dehydrogenase, and CAD.
 This enzyme participates in phenylpropanoid biosynthesis.